Kathleen Quinlan: Career

 She had a main role for three seasons on the series Family Law, along with recurring roles as the mother of the two brothers on Prison Break, and in Chicago Fire and Blue.
-She was in two episodes of Alfred Hitchcock Presents, plus episodes of many other shows, such as Diagnosis: Murder, Glee, and The Event.
-She was in the TV series House, the 2006 remake of the horror classic The Hills Have Eyes, the 2007 film Breach, Made of Honor (2008), and played a senator in "Alliances," a 2011 episode of the science-fiction series Stargate Universe.
+She was in two episodes of Alfred Hitchcock Presents, plus episodes of many other shows, such as Diagnosis: Murder, Glee, The Event, and House.
+She appeared in the 2006 remake of the horror classic The Hills Have Eyes, the 2007 film Breach, and the 2008 film Made of Honor, and played a senator in "Alliances", a 2011 episode of the science-fiction series Stargate Universe.

-As of 2022, Quinlan's most recent work is a 2019 episode of How to Get Away with Murder, a lead role in the film Walking with Herb, filmed in 2018 and released in 2021, and a part in the horror flick The Stairs.
+As of 2022, Quinlan's recent work includes a 2019 episode of How to Get Away with Murder, a lead role in the film Walking with Herb, filmed in 2018 and released in 2021, and a part in the horror flick The Stairs.